Looking Closely at the Growth Curve for Conduent Incorporated (CNDT)

 Sponsored

+The average price from analysts is $6.50, which is $0.89 above the current price.
 CNDT currently public float of 205.99M and currently shorts hold a 3.39% ratio of that float.
-Today, the average trading volume of CNDT was 2.11M shares.
+Today, the average trading volume of CNDT was 2.19M shares.

 CNDT’s Market Performance

-CNDT stocks went up by 4.95% for the week, with a monthly jump of 13.36% and a quarterly performance of -5.21%, while its annual performance rate touched -23.57%.
-The volatility ratio for the week stands at 3.89% while the volatility levels for the past 30 days are set at 3.87% for Conduent Incorporated.
-The simple moving average for the period of the last 20 days is 10.64% for CNDT stocks with a simple moving average of -15.76% for the last 200 days.
+CNDT stocks went down by -4.52% for the week, with a monthly jump of 13.29% and a quarterly performance of -21.61%, while its annual performance rate touched -28.53%.
+The volatility ratio for the week stands at 3.28% while the volatility levels for the past 30 days are set at 3.43% for Conduent Incorporated.
+The simple moving average for the period of the last 20 days is 16.69% for CNDT stocks with a simple moving average of -5.83% for the last 200 days.

 Analysts’ Opinion of CNDT